-I love sugar cookies, but after constantly making sugar cookies and decorating them for various holidays, I get a little tired of them.
-Over the past year, I have been experimenting with different flavors to help spice up the traditional sugar cookies: vanilla sugar cookies, cinnamon sugar cookies, you name it.
-The winning recipe that I’ve landed on so far is an almond sugar cookie that is to die for.
+Over the past year, I have been experimenting with different flavors to help spice up traditional sugar cookies: vanilla sugar cookies, cinnamon sugar cookies, you name it.
+The winning recipe that I've landed on so far is these almond sugar cookies that are to die for.

 Perfect for giving as teacher gifts, holiday gifts, and serving at picnics and potlucks alike, these truly are the BEST Almond Sugar Cookies ever.
 To add to the delicious experience these cookies provide, they are truly easy to make.
 I've included the full recipe at the bottom of the post.

 Cookies as Cookbook Cover?

 I've been thinking lately about trying my hand at publishing my own Blurb Cookbook for the holidays, featuring delicious, yummy, fast, easy food gifts to make and give.
 I get such joy out of not just cooking and baking, but in creating fun gift packaging and gift presentations for food gifts.
 I know there are other cookbooks out there that address the same topic, but publishing my own Blurb Cookbook focused on food presentation and packaging somehow takes the pressure off of the crazy idea of developing a cookbook.
 This way, I get to create just for me -- and for you!

 Here's one of my favorite ways to package up cookies as gifts:

 Gotta love the versatility of mason jars and washi tape!